RichAguil/Algorithms-Library/README.md

 var sortedArray = algorithms.bubbleSort(unsortedArray);
 ```

 2. Selection Sort - Breaks up the input array into two parts, an sorted sub-array (with initial size of zero), and an unsorted sub-array.
-Takes the smallest element and swaps it with the first element, increasing the size of the sorted sub-array by one, and the unsorted sub-array by 1, then proceeds, to find the smallest again, and swaps it with the second element, etc. This has an average of O(n<sup>2<s/up>) time complexity.
+Takes the smallest element and swaps it with the first element, increasing the size of the sorted sub-array by one, and decreasing the unsorted sub-array by 1, then proceeds to find the smallest again, and swaps it with the second element, etc. This has an average of O(n<sup>2</sup>) time complexity.

 ```javascript
 var algorithms = require('algorithmsnpm');